felipejoribeiro/this-person-docs/programming/webdev/frontend/react/02_react_functions_and_classes.md

 ### Props

 The input arguments of the function is called `props`, and they are passed through the `jsx` element sintax as shown.
-Note that every time that you must insert javascript elements inside the `HTML` sections you must wrap the code in brackets.
+Note that every time that you must insert javascript elements inside the `HTML` sections you must wrap the code in brackets, otherwise it will interpret it as plain text.

 Other than `Props` the children are passed as well.
 It is recommended to always start a component name with Capital letters as `React` treats components starting with lowercase letters as `DOM` tags, like `<div>`.

 It's recommended to give names to `Props` that refers to the components point of view and not the applications's perspective.

 A final observation that worth mention is that all `Props` must be pure functions, that is, they must not modify the content of it's props.
 They are `read only`.

+If the props aren't served then they will be `null` in the component.
+And will not be rendered.
+But this don't break the component.
+If the props are used as text in the component they will not be displayed.
+But this may cause issues if more complex logic operations aremade withe these.
+This is important as you can create styles that react logically to these situations creating components that are more reusable.

+A way of using these `components` with `Props` is with ` array_b = array.map(function)`, that is a higher order array method.
+It takes a function as parameter and parses the array with it.
+Other methods that worth mention are `filter`, `reduce` and others.
+It will return an array of thing.
+It can be an array of components, and in this case this cab simply be placed directly in the `jsx` and things will render as expected.

 ### Child
 If your react component has child components, a developer can access then with a `this.props.children` statement.
 It returns a array, containing the references to the child React node instances.
 Here goes an example: